 Urban Indigenous Opioid Task Force

-The Urban Indigenous Opioid Task Force (UIOTF) is a coordinated response team of stakeholders who collaborate to share information and develop strategies for navigating the opioid crisis in Metro Vancouver.
+he Urban Indigenous Opioid Task Force (UIOTF) is a coordinated response team of stakeholders who collaborate to share information and develop strategies for navigating the opioid crisis in Metro Vancouver.
 UIOTF was created in response to BC’s opioid overdose public health emergency announced in April, 2016.
-Over 1,400 people died in 2017 alone from overdose, making this the leading cause of unnatural death.
+Since then, over 4,000 people in BC have died from overdose, making this the leading cause of unnatural death in Canada.
 Many services have been overwhelmed in meeting the high demands this crisis has caused.
 These providers have an opportunity to share on successful initiatives and identify challenges.
 This allows members to learn from one another, coordinate efforts, and network.
 UIOTF supports community engagement and also relieves the pressure of responding to the crisis in isolation.

 It is recommended UIOTF adopt a community-based, lifespan approach to support families and address core issues.
 The target demographic includes anyone using substances containing opioids.
 These uses may be for medical, recreational, spiritual, and/or maintenance purposes.
 The scope of UIOTF begins when individuals using these substances access health and community services.